-A few years ago he headed east from Vancouver to the rolling green farmland of the Fraser Valley and a Benedictine monastery.
-His friends had highly recommended it to him as a healing balm from the frenzy of life.
+A few years ago he headed east from Vancouver, BC to the rolling green farmland of the Fraser Valley and a Benedictine monastery.
+His friends highly recommended it to him as a healing balm from the frenzy of life.

 20 Spiritual Practices:

-“The Practice of Simplicity” (page 65) and Yankoski’s discussion about true freedom is my favourite.
-He learns these lessons from a “Sweet Maria,” an eighty-year-old Italian woman whose house is next to his community garden plot.
+Yankoski learned a lot from “Sweet Maria,” an eighty-year-old Italian woman whose house is next to his community garden plot.

-Yankoski decides to grow tomatoes.
-She tells him, “You have to prune if you want fruit to grow.”
+He decided to grow tomatoes.
+Maria tells him, “You have to prune if you want fruit to grow.”

 There’s a fundamental law built in to the nature of the universe: limitations and boundaries enable fruitfulness.

 If I hope for trees to become established, healthy and enduringly productive, I must be merciless in pruning them back during the winter months.